dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-readFile.md

 <div id="results"></div>
 ```

-* Add an event listner for the file input and barcode reading in "script".
+* Add an event listner for the file input, then add barcode reading code in the callback.

 ```javascript
 let pReader = null;